ibm-cloud-docs/power-iaas/pricing.md

 Consumer ID group the billing usages that are under a single resource group such as virtual machines, shared processor pools, and storages.
 This allows for a metering with a broken down metrics and it's associated resources.
 There is no change in biling or pricing and you continue to receive your bills as-is today.

 Following are the benefits of consumer ID:
-    - You will have the option to see a more granular view of your bill in the [Billing and Usage](https://cloud.ibm.com/billing){: external} page.
+    - You will have the option to see a more granular view of your bill in the  .
     - Charges are now broken down by resource identified in the **Consumer ID** field with the format `resource-type:resource-uuidd`.

 To view the usage details at the resource level, perform the following steps: